-Mrs. Marcia Hunt, Director of College and Academic Advising, developed an exceptional program for college and academic advising at Pine Crest School.
-Employing a holistic approach, all students in Grades 9-11 are assigned to a grade-level Dean for College and Academic Advising, who serves as an advocate and resource.
-The Deans meet individually with students throughout the year and advise them on a range of academic matters, encourage extracurricular involvement, and coordinate a series of grade-level educational programs for families and students.
+Employing a holistic approach, all students in Grades 9-12 are assigned to a grade-level Dean for College and Academic Advising, who serves as an advocate and resource.
+The Deans meet individually with students throughout the year and advise them on a range of academic matters, extracurricular involvement, and coordinate a series of grade-level educational programs for families and students to help them understand and prepare for the college admission process.

 To complement individual advising, the Deans introduce and use Naviance, a college planning web-based platform that offers a variety of solutions that enable students and families to collaborate and plan more effectively with counselors.
 The Deans and College Counselors work as a team for all Upper School students, building relationships with students, parents, and faculty - a hallmark of Pine Crest's College and Academic Advising program.

-Discussions of specific colleges and assignment of a college counselor take place in January of the junior year.
-College Counselors work with students to identify colleges that best meet each student's needs and goals, help each student design and compile the most compelling applications, and keep students and families abreast of the trends, policies, and demographics that affect college admission decisions.
+The College Counselors work with students to identify colleges that best meet each student's needs and goals, help each student complete the most compelling applications, and keep students and families abreast of the trends, policies and demographics that affect college admission decisions.

 Among other services, the Deans and College Counselors: